-The German-Palestinian Steering Committee, which plays an important role in shaping existing bilateral cooperation, particularly in the area of economic relations, state building and development cooperation, as well as education, science and research, met for the fourth time on 26 October 2016 in Berlin.
-Ministry heads from both sides meet every two years in the framework of this bilateral cooperation instrument.
-The meeting in October 2016 was chaired, on the German side by then Foreign Minister Frank-Walter Steinmeier and by Prime Minister Rami Hamdallah on the Palestinian side.
-President Mahmoud Abbas met Federal Chancellor Angela Merkel in Berlin on 24 March 2017, and Federal President Frank-Walter Steinmeier in Ramallah on 9 May 2017.
-Foreign Minister Sigmar Gabriel visited Prime Minister Hamdallah in Ramallah on 25 April 2017.
-Germany affirmed, with regard to the two-state solution, its engagement in the Gaza Strip and in the West Bank territory known as Area C, while at the same time calling on the Palestinian side to show more commitment to inner-Palestinian reconciliation.
+The German-Palestinian Steering Committee, which plays an important role in shaping existing bilateral cooperation, particularly in the area of economic relations, state-building and development cooperation, in addition to education, science and research, convened for the fourth time on 26 October 2016 in Berlin.
+Every two years, cabinet ministers from both sides meet in the context of this special bilateral cooperation instrument.
+On the German side, the meeting was chaired by then Foreign Minister Steinmeier, and by Prime Minister Hamdallah on the Palestinian side.

-In addition to the Federal Government, various German federal states are engaged in activities of their own in the Palestinian territories.
-There are currently ten well-established town twinning arrangements in place between German and Palestinian municipalities: Cologne – Bethlehem, Jena – Beit Jala, Bergisch Gladbach – Beit Jala, Xanten – Beit Sahour, Mannheim – Hebron, Nuremberg – Nablus, Bad Oldesloe – Jifna, Bonn – Ramallah, Bielefeld – Zababdeh and Speyer – Jericho.
-In addition, a number of municipalities, such as Moers – Beitunia, are working on establishing new arrangements.
+In addition to the Federal Government, various German Länder are involved in activities of their own.
+There are currently ten established project and city twinning partnerships at the municipal level: Cologne – Bethlehem, Jena – Beit Jala, Bergisch Gladbach – Beit Jala, Xanten – Beit Sahour, Mannheim – Hebron, Nuremberg – Nablus, Bad Oldesloe – Jifna, Bonn – Ramallah, Bielefeld – Zababdeh and Speyer – Jericho.
+Moreover, a series of municipalities, such as Moers – Beitunia, are in the process of initiating new partnerships.

 Economic relations and development cooperation